YesJulz N-Word Footage Surfaces After Controversial Tweet Deleted, Dropped From Two Toronto Shows

 Naturally, YesJulz tried hard to stop the social media fallout after posting the controversial N-word emblazoned shirt.
 She wrote, “Guys, I was calling out some1 who suggested that I wear this t-shirt he made.
 I clearly wouldn’t wear it.
 That was what the tweet meant.
 Sorry if I offended anyone, that was and never is my intention.”

-It turns out that YesJulz quick apology and explanation wasn’t enough to keep her on the roster for two different Toronto appearances she was scheduled to make this month.
+It turns out that YesJulz quick apology and explanation wasn’t enough to keep her on the roster for two different Toronto appearances that she was scheduled to make this month.
 Both the uTOpia Music Fest and the WIPP (Women Inspiring Passion and Purpose) conference dropped YesJulz from their roster immediately after learning of her latest social media snafu.
 Both groups tweeted out a statement regarding removing YesJulz that can be seen below.

 An important Msg from our team at WIPP. pic.twitter.com/MnEofXP37o